Rumi (Jalāl ad-Dīn Muhammad Rūmī)

-Love is a foreign choice poems, translations and revision by Kabir Hedmund Helminski, Italian translation by Gianpaolo Fiorentini, Rome, Ubaldini Publisher - Astrolabio Publishing House 2000
+Love is a foreigner selected poems, translations and proofreading by Kabir Hedmund Helminski, Italian translation by Gianpaolo Fiorentini, Rome, Ubaldini Editore - Casa Editrice Astrolabio 2000

-UNESCO has named the year 2007 world year of Moulānā and in the same period has organized in three cities, Tehran, Tabriz and Khoy, a congress to remember the eight hundred years since its birth with the participation of scholars from thirty countries of the world along with a ceremony at the United Nations.
-Among his most important works we can mention the "Masnavi-ye ma'navi" (long spiritual poem with rhymed rhymes).
-His other works are: "Ghazaliāt" or "Divān-e Shams-e Tabrizi" (or Grande Divān), containing beautiful lyrics, composed of five thousand verses in Persian, one thousand in Arabic and less than two hundred in Turkish and Greek.
-His other work "Fihi ma fihi" ("There is what there is") is a collection of these details of Moulānā which was put together by his disciples, "Majāles-e Sabā '" is the explanation of seven sermons preached in seven occurrences, "Makātib" or "Maktubāt", is a collection of 145 letters that Moulānā had written for princes, officials, dignitaries, writers, nobles, sons, disciples and followers and for all the other three works in prose which are mostly the explanation of his teachings and arguments.
-On the official calendar of Iran, the 30 September Day was inserted as the "day of the commemoration of Moulānā".
-The poet died Sunday 17 December 1274 in Konya and his mausoleum which is a pilgrimage destination for his followers, is located in Konya
+Unesco has named 2007 the world year of Moulānā and in the same period organized in three cities, Tehran, Tabriz and Khoy, a congress to commemorate the eight hundred years that have passed since its birth with the participation of scholars from thirty countries of the world together with a ceremony at the United Nations.
+Among his most important works we can mention the “Masnavi-ye ma'navi” (long spiritual poem with kissed rhymes).
+Other works of his are: “Ghazaliāt” or “Divān-e Shams-e Tabrizi” (or Grande Divān), containing beautiful lyrics, composed of five thousand lines in Persian, one thousand in Arabic and less than two hundred in Turkish and Greek.
+His other work "Fihi ma fihi" ("There is what there is") is a collection of particular sayings of Moulānā which was put together by his disciples, "Majāles-e Sabā '" is the explanation of seven sermons preached on seven occasions, "Makātib" or "Maktubāt", is a collection of 145 letters that Moulānā had written for princes, officials, dignitaries, writers, nobles, children, disciples and followers and for all the other three works in prose which are mostly the explanation of his teachings and arguments.
+In the official calendar of Iran, September 30 has been inserted as the "day of commemoration of Moulānā".
+The poet died on Sunday 17 December 1274 in Konya and his mausoleum which is a pilgrimage destination for his followers, is located in Konya